 (1) the title and a 200-word abstract summarizing your research goals;

-(2) a detailed project proposal (as an attached file), not to exceed 1000 words, including a statement of the research goals, the major questions and/or issues to be examined, and a work plan.
+(2) a detailed project proposal (as an attached file), not to exceed 1000 words, including a statement of the research goals, the major questions and/or issues to be examined, and a work plan (including how much of the work will be completed during the fellowship period).
 The plan should include a clear description of the materials to be studied, the methods to be employed, and a timetable.
-Please also provide relevant technical qualifications as well as the status of your efforts to gain access to the materials to be studied;
+Please also state your qualifications as well as the status of your efforts to gain access to the materials to be studied;

 (3) a selected bibliography not to exceed one page in length, listing the most important and most recent relevant scholarship;

 (4) an itinerary listing places and dates (may be estimated) to be visited (Fellowship tenure begins July 1st and runs to the following June 30th);